sdc-china/IDA-doc/_posts/2018-04-08-analyzer-toolkit-references-report.md

 ## Referenced By Table (Toolkit Only)

-   When you analyze a toolkit, this part will be displayed.This table shows the details of the referenced by.We can know which artifact of this toolkit is used by which apps in detail.
+   When you analyze a toolkit, this part will be displayed.This table shows the details of the referenced by.We can know which artifact of this toolkit is used by which applications in detail.

    ![][analyzer_toolkit_references_report_referenced_by_report]